Skip to content

 College

-You could take a college course and enter the profession at technician or higher technician level and then take further professional qualifications or a degree apprenticeship.
+You could take a college course and enter the profession as a surveying technician.
+After completing your course, you would do further professional qualifications or a degree apprenticeship.

 Courses include: